After Ovulation Symptoms: What To Look For

 This is another symptom that can occur even before a missed period.
 Having to pee often is a result of increased blood supply during pregnancy, and can happen within a few days of conception.

 Nausea and vomiting after ovulation are a likely sign of early pregnancy.
 The name is misleading though, as these symptoms can occur at any time of day.
-Morning sickness tea can help with nausea at any time of day!
+Nausea Relief tea can help with an upset stomach at any time of day!

 This is another common symptom across the menstrual cycle, but sore or swollen breasts can be a symptom of pregnancy.
 There could also be a change in the color of your areolas or the size of your breasts.

 Light spotting occurs in some cases as an early sign of pregnancy as well.
 This is likely to happen about 10 days after conception and can be misleading as many think it’s the start of their period.

 There are many other symptoms that have been reported during early pregnancy but aren’t as common, including a metallic taste in the mouth, bloating, acne, food aversions or cravings, headaches, mood swings, and more.
 If you think you might be pregnant, it’s important to act fast and find out as soon as you can using early pregnancy tests.
 If you’re currently trying to conceive, it’s recommended that you start taking a prenatal vitamin while you’re trying.
 Lastly, be sure to make a visit to your doctor to confirm pregnancy through a blood test or ultrasound.